zackees/zcmds/README.md

 TODO: Add a cleanup function to undo this.

 # Release Notes
+  * 1.5.5: `docker-purge` to remove all docker artifacts and do a clean build.
   * 1.5.4: `codeup` no accepts `--verbose` and `--no-lint`
   * 1.5.3: `vidinfo` is now more robust and can now handle mkv files without crashing.
   * 1.5.2: `codeup` now defaults for "yes" when asking if to include files.